mynameisnhan/CSC-172/Project 2 - Postfix Calculator/README.txt

 Each answer array unit is added to txt file on new line.

 EXTRA CREDIT 1: ^, %, sin, cos, and tan are supported.
-EXTRA CREDIT 2: Division by 0 prints prints out "Cannot divide by zero".
-Unrecognized operators and operands throw error.
+EXTRA CREDIT 2: Division by 0 prints prints out "Cannot divide by zero.".
+Unrecognized operators and operands during calculations print out "Equation contains unsupported characters.".

 ASSUMPTION 1: The program assumes that all tokens are delimited by spaces except parentheses, !, sin, cos, tan, and ^.
 For sin(, cos(, and tan(, 1 space is added between the function and the open parenthesis.
 For (expression), 1 space is added between the open parenthesis and the first token of the inner expression and between the last token of the inner expression and the close parenthesis.
 For !operand, 1 space is added between ! and operand.
 For operand^operand, 1 space is added between the first operand and ^ and between ^ and the second operand.

-ASSUMPTION 2: The program assumes that all operands are numbers.
+ASSUMPTION 2: The program assumes that all operands are numeric.

+ASSUMPTION 3: The program assumes that all operands are positive.

 infix_expr_short.txt: Contains input demonstrating functionality extracred1.txt: Contains input demonstrating use of ^, %, sin, cos, and tan